Cash Assistance (CA) provides money to families who don't have enough to pay for basic needs like food, clothing, and rent.

 - Personal goods like furniture, clothing, jewelry, appliances, and tools

 - Your car

 Income is money you get from work, benefits, or other sources.
-There’s a limit to how much income you can have and still qualify for Cash Assistance.
-The exact amount of the limit depends on your exact family situation.
+There are limits on how much income you can have and still qualify for benefits, including TANF Cash Assistance.

 How CA Counts Your Income